 FPP Kickoff Event

-But first I want to get a better sense of all of you so I’m just curious, how many of you are grad students in the humanities?
+But first I want to get a better sense of all of you. so I’m just curious, how many of you are grad students in the humanities?
 Social sciences?
 STEM fields?
 Professional programs?
-Okay.
-So, it’s a good mix and is it fair—how many of you envision yourselves ideally as professors?
-Okay, so that’s the right, I’m in the right place.
-Okay, so, these are, as I said, very challenging times.
+So, it’s a good mix and is it fair—how many of you envision yourselves ideally as professors?so that’s the right, I’m in the right place.
+These are, as I said, very challenging times.
 I want to start with what’s in the news

 these days, which is the election.
 And one of the things I get asked because I’m based in Washington D.C. is what will the election mean for higher education and for those of you who might depend both student aid or especially those of you in the STEM fields on research.
 And my news here, and like most of the news I’m gonna share with you is very mixed.
 Right now, it looks like Obama will win a second term and the thing that I fear for people in higher ed. is that most people in higher ed. are happy with that news and are probably from a higher ed.